AlivadTheImpala/school_vault/Chapter 11 Notes.md

 1. Mutation
 2. Sexual Reproduction

+### Mutation
 Mutation is the main source for new alleles in a population and can have 3 outcomes:
 1. Lowered Fitness: a mutation may affect the phenotype of an individual in a way that lowers its likelihood of survival resulting in fewer offspring
 2. Benefit to Fitness: the mutation may produce a [[phenotype]] that increases the individuals fitness leading to greater number of offspring
-3. No change: mutation may have no effect on fitness.
+3. Neutral Mutation: mutation may have no effect on fitness.
+4.
+### Sexual Reproduction
+In Sexual reproduction, crossing over during meisos leads to genetic diversity by combing in unique ways to produce unique genotypes/phenotypes.

+### Adaptation
+An adaptation occurs when a heritable trait aids in the survival and reproduction of an organism within its environment.
+The adaptation is a "match" to an environment, meaning that over a period of time, the characteristics presented in populations is directly tied to the resource of the environment they live in.